 From helping veterans obtain the benefits they earned to briefing and arguing constitutional claims in the United States Courts of Appeals, our students have the opportunity to practice their lawyering skills and professional judgment while working closely with supervising attorneys.
 These professors are leaders in their fields who provide close mentorship, guided reflection, and exploration of professional responsibility, all within the context of client representation.

-Our clinical program — featuring nine clinics with approximately 200 seats available annually for 2L and 3L students — addresses the unmet legal needs of our community while strengthening skills and a sense of responsibility among our students.
+Our clinical program — featuring eight clinics with approximately 170 seats available annually for 2L and 3L students — addresses the unmet legal needs of our community while strengthening skills and a sense of responsibility among our students.
 Their dedication to their clinic work is inspirational and forms a solid foundation for their future pro bono work and ethical practice of law.

-Appellate & Supreme Court Clinic students engage in appellate practice in the federal Courts of Appeals and the US Supreme Court, focusing on First and Fourth Amendment cases.
+Appellate & Supreme Court Clinic students engage in appellate practice in the Court of Appeals of Virginia.

 The Domestic Violence Clinic provides students the opportunity to interview victims and witnesses, provide advice and counsel to those victims, and represent them in court.

 - Elder & Disability Law Clinic students provide free legal assistance for qualifying seniors and disabled individuals.
 The Clinic assists clients in creating plans to deal with current legal and financial issues and prepare for the future and in drafting the necessary documents to carry out those plans.
 Additionally, should the need arise, the Clinic provides advocacy for clients who are unable to speak for themselves.

 Family Law Clinic students work in the Williamsburg office of the Legal Aid Society of Eastern Virginia, providing legal services to low-income clients that address divorce, custody, support, and equitable distribution matters.